 Such changes can be caused by the shade or leaf litter cast by the pioneers, which can suppress weedy herbaceous plants or reduce evaporation from the soil.
 Other changes occur with the establishment of forest-inhabiting mycorrhizal fungi, important to the survival of the trees that follow the pioneers.
 There also might be changes in wildlife influence, because of habitat development, that affect seed dispersal.
 Many plants are allelopathic, releasing chemicals that selectively retard certain competitors.
 Usually, changes affecting germination and seedling establishment are the most important, because a tree is most vulnerable at the seedling stage.

-By learning what types of trees are growing on your land and what types are not, you can make some reasonable judgements about your overall growing conditions.
+By learning what types of trees are growing on your land and what types are not, you can make some reasonable judgements about your overall growing conditions (and our tree service experts in Longmont, CO are happy to help identify trees on your property!).
 Some of these can be changed.
 Pulling weeds or providing irrigation, even for a short time, might allow a desired species to become established.
 On the other hand, some conditions, such as soil acidity or summer heat, can be difficult or impossible to alter.

 Planning Out Your Landscape

 As you read about the needs of various trees, you will notice certain patterns beginning to emerge.
 You can look at the trees in your neighborhood and assume that you can plant those same species and have them flourish.
 As you come more familiar with forest guilds, or groups of trees, you can begin to make reasonable assessments of which other uncultivated native plants will also succeed (for more in depth reading, see our article on How Landscapes Form).